2022 World Draughts Championship match

-The 2022 World Draughts Championship match was held from 5 to 20 January, 2022, at the High Tech Campus Eindhoven in the Netherlands.
+The 2022 World Draughts Championship match was held from 5 to 20 January, 2022 at the High Tech Campus Eindhoven in Eindhoven, Netherlands.
 It was held under the auspices of the International Draughts Federation (FMJD) and played between the reigning 2021 world champion, Alexander Schwartzman, and the 2018 world champion, Roel Boomstra.

 Boomstra won the match to capture his third world championship title.

 Rules and regulations

-The event was played over 12 games with a time control of 80 minutes plus 1 minute per move.
-The player who had the highest score won the world title if he won at least three games.
-If not, the match continued until one of the players reached a third victory in total, with 3 rapid games 20 minutes plus 10 seconds Fischer system, 3 blitz games with a time schedule of 10 minutes and 5 seconds Fischer system, and a Superblitz (limited time for unlimited number of games till 1st victory) tie breaks with a time schedule of 10 minutes and 2 seconds per move Fischer system.
+The match consisted of 12 games, played with a time control of 80 minutes plus a 1-minute increment per move.
+The player with the highest score won the world title if he won at least three games.
+If not, tie-break games were played until one player achieved a third overall win.

+The first tie-break was 3 rapid games, 20 minutes plus a 10-second increment per move.
+The second tie-break was 3 blitz games, 10 minutes plus a 5-second increment per move.
+The third tie-break was Superblitz (limited time for an unlimited number of games until the first victory), 10 minutes plus a 2-second increment per move.

-Per regulations, preliminary tie-breaking games were to be played if the first six games ended in a draw.
+Preliminary tie-breaking games were to be played if the first six games ended in a draw.
+These tie-break games were played until the first victory.